The right EA isn't an admin hire. It's a strategic hire.

-There's a version of this role that most firms settle for: someone organized, pleasant, good with calendars.
+There's a version of this role that most organizations settle for: someone organized, pleasant, good with calendars.
 And then there's the version that actually changes how a leader operates.
 The gap between the two is significant, and in our experience, most hiring processes aren't built to find the second one.

 We place Executive Assistants for principals who understand the difference.